2017 Asian Winter Games: Sports

-Participating National Olympic Committees
+Participating teams

 32 NOCs (including the two invited Oceania NOCs) competed.
 Indonesia, Sri Lanka, Timor-Leste, Turkmenistan and Vietnam made their debuts.
 Three additional countries were scheduled to participate: Afghanistan (did not submit entries by the deadline), Cambodia and Iraq (were not members of the International Skating Union, and thus their application to participate was rejected).

 After competing at the last edition of the games, Afghanistan, Bahrain and Palestine did not compete here.
 On the other hand, after missing the last edition, both Macau and Pakistan competed here.
 Bahrain originally entered a men's ice hockey team but later withdrew, after the government did not approve of the expense of sending the team to the games, amidst a drop in oil prices.

 In September 2016, it was announced athletes from Oceania were invited to compete.
 Countries from Oceania are however listed separately as they are not deemed as official competitors, but are considered as invited guest athletes (therefore they are not eligible for medals).

 The Kuwait Olympic Committee was suspended in October 2015, due to political interference.
 Therefore, the athletes from the country is scheduled to compete under the Olympic flag as Independent Olympic Athletes.

-The numbers in parenthesis represents the number of participants entered.
+The numbers in parentheses represents the number of participants entered.